hexagontruth/hexular/README.md

   - Clear (Ctrl+C)
   - Undo (Ctrl+Z)
   - Redo (Ctrl+Shift+Z)
+  - Record (Shift+Tab)
+  - Configure (Ctrl+K)
+  - Resize board (Ctrl+J)
-  - Re-center (Ctrl+R)
+  - Re-scale and re-center (Ctrl+R)
-  - Config &mdash; Open configuration modal
+  - Show documentation (F1)
+  - Load (Ctrl+O)
+  - Save (Ctrl+S)
   - Save image (Ctrl+Shift+S)
-  - Save (Ctrl+S)
-  - Load (Ctrl+O)
-  - Resize board &mdash; Reload the page with the given `radius` parameter
-  - Show documentation
+    Import custom JavaScript (Ctrl+I)

 There are also tool buttons along the bottom:

   - Move (M)
+  - Fill (G)
   - Brush (B)
   - Line (L)
-  - Filled Hex (G)
+  - Filled Hex (F)
   - Outline Hex (H)
+  - Tool size 1 (1)
+  - Tool size 2 (2)
+  - Tool size 3 (3)
+  - Color mode toggle (C)

 Holding shift will temporarily select the move tool by default, or whatever tool is given in the `shiftTool` parameter.

 Additionally, `<Escape>` toggles button and coordinate indicator visibility, or conversely closes the configuration modal if it is open.
 Scrolling a central mouse wheel or equivalent will zoom the canvas.
-Press `Ctrl+R` to reset the canvas to default zoom and translation.

 Cell states are changed by clicking and dragging with a paint tool selected.
-The painted state is determined by the state of the initially-clicked cell, and is the successor to the current state modulo `hexular.numStates`.
-Right clicking, conversely, decrements the cell state by one.
-Ctrl+clicking clears states.
+By default, the painting state is determined by the state of the initially-clicked cell, and is the successor to the current state modulo `Board.instance.model.numStates`.
+Right clicking, conversely, decrements the cell state by one, and ctrl+clicking clears to the ground state.
+Setting a specific state color can be effected by toggling the color mode button on the bottom right.
+Toggling color mode off brings back the default behavior.

-The basic flow of the thing is to set one's preferred state using either the mouse or by importing a saved file, setting desired rules, &c. in the configuration modal, and then either starting the timer (tab) or incrementing the state one step at a time (space).
+The basic flow of the program is to set one's preferred state using either the mouse or by importing a saved file, setting desired rules, &c. in the configuration modal, and then either starting the timer (tab) or incrementing the state one step at a time (space).

 ### Prepopulated rules